-Objective FOA Category for the Outcome Objective 1: By the end of 36 months (timeline), there will be a 60 percent increase (target) in language fluency levels (indicator) for immersion language nest students (population).
-Aligned with Outcome Category #1: Increased language fluency.
-Outcome for Objective 1: Immersion language nest students will have improved fluency in their language.
+Objective NOFO Category for the Outcome Objective 1: By the end Aligned with Outcome of 36 months (timeline), Category #1: Increased there will be a 60 percent language fluency. increase (target) in language Outcome for Objective 1: fluency levels (indicator) for Immersion language nest immersion language nest students will have improved students (population). fluency in their language.

-Outcomes & Indicators
+ACTIVITY Outcomes & Indicators

-Project Goal:

 Outcome for Objective 1:

 Target + Indicator for Objective 1:

 Narrative Explanation: